gumaerc-testorg/2.60j-spring-2020/content/pages/tools.md

 uid: f3abd116-a5f2-0d68-c34f-bd05362d1aec
 ---

-[Engineering Equation Solver](https://fchartsoftware.com/ees/) (EES) is a software used for some homework assignments in this course.
+{{% resource_link "9d47268c-3909-4224-9a70-f5068a82c439" "Engineering Equation Solver" %}} (EES) is a software used for some homework assignments in this course.
 The following files are courtesy of Omar Labban.
 Used with permission.

 {{% resource_link 9e0f183f-f016-1572-b735-ccf18d7e3573 "Engineering Equation Solver Access Instructions (PDF)" %}}